-EMS.13.2 SPECIFIC ADMISSION REQUIREMENTS
+EMS.13.3 SPECIFIC ADMISSION REQUIREMENTS

-- a) A student must be in possession of a BAHons or BComHons degree or have the status of an BAHons or BComHons degree as approved by the Senate.
-The study content of this degree must be to the satisfaction of the Dean and the director involved with the intended MA or MCom studies. - b) The student must have obtained an average of at least 65% in the BComHons / BAHons (with the exceptions of the BComHons (Chartered Accountancy), the Postgraduate Diploma (Accountancy) and the BComHons (Forensic Accountancy) where only a pass is required; as well as BComHons (Management Accountancy) and BComHons (Financial Accountancy) where the student must obtain an average mark of 60%. - c) The student must have obtained at least 65% in the BComHons module(s) upon which the intended studies are based (subject to the aforementioned exceptions). - d) For Risk Management, International Trade and Agricultural Economics: Average of 65% for Honours degree and 65% for selected Honours modules.
-For Economics: Average of 60% for Honours degree and an average of 65% for research module. - e) The research ability of the student must be to the satisfaction of the School director and the Director of the research entity.
-Students whose ability in research methods are deemed not to be adequate by the school director and research director will only be accepted into a M-programme after successfully completing the faculty's short courses in research methodology. - f) Prospective MCom and MA Industrial Psychology or Human Resource Management or Labour Relations Management students who have obtained a 65% average in honours, are also subject to a selection programme before they can be accepted within this programme. - g) If the Masters-study consists only of a research part, then the application of a prospective student will be accepted after a research proposal was accepted by the school or research entity's research committee and if there is a study leader available.
+- a) An applicant must be in possession of a BAHons or BComHons degree or have the status of an BAHons or BComHons degree as approved by the Senate - b) The student must have obtained an average of at least 65% in the BComHons / BAHons (with the exceptions of the BComHons (Chartered Accountancy), the Postgraduate Diploma (Accountancy) and the BComHons (Forensic Accountancy) where only a pass is required; as well as BComHons (Management Accountancy) and BComHons (Financial Accountancy) where the student must obtain an average mark of 60%. - c) The student must have obtained at least 65% in the BComHons module(s) upon which the intended studies are based (subject to the aforementioned exceptions). - d) The research ability of the student must be to the satisfaction of the school director and the programme leader.
+Students whose ability in research methods are deemed not to be adequate by the school director and programme leader will only be accepted into a M-programme after successfully completing a short course in research design and methodology. - e) If the Masters-study consists only of a research part, then the application of a prospective student will be accepted after a research proposal was accepted by the school's selection committee and if there is a study leader available.